wssimms/gssquared/Docs/DevelopLog.md

 looking at skyfox again - it is crashing with PC=0000, which is a brk. and it's infinitely looping there because interrupts are enabled.
 So need to enable the full opcode trace to see what's happening.

 I am not 100% certain, but I think my having all the interrupt-generating stuff and other MB stuff hard-coded to 1.0205mhz means mockingboard music that's interrupt-driven plays at a normal 1mhz rate. i.e. it's as if the mockingboard is running with a 1mhz clock even if the cpu is clocked faster.
 Stuff that is managed by the CPU tho gets buffered.
 So perhaps we should change the 10205 everywhere except the interrupt timer.
-Or, maybe that would mean scaling the interrupt timer based on the clock speed..
+Or, maybe that would mean scaling the interrupt timer based on the clock speed.. ok this isn't strictly true. if you run fast for a while the MB music is nowhere to be found..

 Disk II reset caused a segfault on linux?
 Oh, I may still have a problem there.. not that, it's the parallel card trying to fclose a null pointer. fixed.